Now accepting even MORE insurance plans (Fidelis, MetroPlus, Emblem, United, Anthem, MVP, Aetna, Healthfirst & more...) Learn more

 Data shows that it can take up to four weeks to begin experiencing results from Addyi.

 Not seeing improvements after eight to twelve weeks?
-Definitely talk to your doctor about whether it makes sense to continue, or if a treatment modification may be needed.
+Definitely talk to your healthcare provider about whether it makes sense to continue, or if a treatment modification may be needed.
 If you DO decide to stop, there is no weaning period or withdrawal.

 How do I know if Addyi is right for me?

 You cannot take Addyi if you have liver problems.
-Also, it is not known whether it’s safe to take Addyi while pregnant or breastfeeding, so definitely talk with your doc about that.
+Also, it is not known whether it’s safe to take Addyi while pregnant or breastfeeding, so definitely talk with your provider about that.

 Is Addyi safe?